 The new and strange environment with all its equipment, noise and smell.
 Most children are unable to cope with it.
 However, if a place looks friendly and fun, then it may help to change their attitude.
-In T32 Junior Dental Centre, there is a play-area specially created with familiar things like toys, TV that helps to introduce pleasantly the new environment to the child.
+In T32 Junior Dental Centre, there is a play-area specially created with familiar things like toys, a TV that helps to introduce pleasantly the new environment to the child.
 Even the dental treatment rooms have decors to help the child feel comfortable.

 During treatment, the dentist uses well thought out procedures like introducing the child to the “magic chair, baby mirror, spoon and fork” helps to allay fears and allow the child to feel comfortable and to recognize that the environment is friendly and non-threatening.

 Children should also be mentally prepared for a dental visit through such tools as books in The Healthy Smile Series which are specially created to educate and help the child to understand oral health care.